rodeoflagellum/rodeoflagellum.github.io/_drafts/site.md

 _Canned Transparency_

 _Post Notes_

+- To the reader: Critique this post, please.
+I want to be less wrong; please point out how I am wrong.
+This includes pointing out such things as improperly using statistics, generalizing when I shouldn't be, poorly allocating attention to certain things (allocating too much or too little), omitting information (papers, datasets, mental models for thinking about something), misrepresenting the findings of a citation, framing speculation as being well supported when this is not clear, inadequately framing the distribution of something, be repetitive in my comments, not explicating when explication is due, miscalibrating how impactful or important the subject is, not updating my writing given new evidence on the subject.

 <!-- For most of my content, I expect the top of the page to have perhaps 2 to 10 labels informing the reader about facets of the post.
 Blogs I read on the Internet do something like this (e.g., [Nintil](https://nintil.com/) has "(edit date; last-update) (wordcount - reading time) (tags) (Is this article wrong?)" and [Gwern](https://www.gwern.net/) has "(summary) (tags) (edit date-last-edit) (status) (confidence) (importance) (backlinks) (bibliography)") and it seems to be a meme that has stuck.
 The line between using too many labels or too few is what I am trying to figure out.
 At what point does including more labels lead to diminishing returns?